“Playing tennis on Mars”: Why lessons from sport can sideline victory in business

 Continue reading

-Learning to think for yourself (aka. the problem with ‘how to’ advice)
+Learning to think for yourself

 Advice is everywhere, everyone has an opinion.
 It’s what to do with it that’s hard.
-If we really want to become our best selves, then we should stop listening to what everyone else tells us and start learning to think for ourselves.
+If you want want to be your best self, then need to stop listening to what everyone else tells you and learn to think for yourself.
 Let’s explore what that means, including the problem with “how to” advice and the benefits of becoming an independent thinker in a complex world.

 Continue reading